Table of Contents

 Pendo is primarily a product experience platform.
 Its strength lies in its deep analytics capabilities.
 It helps product teams understand which features are being used and which are being ignored.
 For customer onboarding, Pendo allows you to deploy in-app guides and gather Net Promoter Score (NPS) data to gauge sentiment during the first critical weeks.

 Pendo is less focused on the “process” and more focused on the “product.”
-If your goal is to understand user behavior and drive feature adoption through light nudges, Pendo is fantastic.
-But if you need to stop a user from entering the wrong billing code or force a specific workflow sequence, it may lack the enforcement controls needed for complex enterprise onboarding.
+If the goal is to understand user behavior and support feature adoption through in-app nudges, Pendo is commonly used.
+But if you need to stop a user from entering the wrong billing code or force a specific workflow sequence, it is not primarily designed for strict enforcement use cases within enterprise onboarding.

 Pricing: Free tier available; Paid plans are custom/quote-based.